dhruvdankhara/JavaScript-Project/To-Do-list-app/readMe.md

 ## Usage

+1. <a href="https://javascript-project-one.vercel.app/To-Do-list-app/index.html" target="_blank">Live Demo</a>
-1. [Click here](https://javascript-project-one.vercel.app/To-Do-list-app/index.html) to see  the app in action.
+ to see  the app in action.
 2. Enter a task in the input field and press Enter or click the "Add Task" button to add it to the list.
 3. To mark a task as completed, click on the task.
 4. To edit task click on pencil icon.
 Make your changes and then click on add task button or press Enter to save the edits.